Aaron-Projects/FinalYearProject2026/README.md

 - 10 second cooldown between Recordings
 - function for activating recording via ultrasonic input

-BACKUPMain.py --> Backup in case something happens to "main" file.
+-BACKUPMain.py --> Backup in case something happens to "main" file.

+-Recording_2026-03-18_08-25-09.avi --> Captured footage using "main.py" script to demonstrate
+									   object tracking capability, as well as timestamp

 -Test_bin/:
 	*This folder contains old designs and smaller scripts used for experimentation,